Bilal-S/iis2tomcat/BonCodeAJP13/ReadMe Notes.txt

 Version 1.0.5 Updates:
 * Add: Installer allow unlocking of IIS sub configurations (sub path)
 * Add: packetSize option to support non-default packet sizes

+Version 1.0.6 Updates:
+* Add: setting file location in version identification.
+Also identify whether defaults are used or setting file data.
+* Add: auto-correction for Path-Info (xajp-path-info) to RFC3875 standard
+* Upd: access to administrator when deployed as war is not allowed when disable remote access is selected

+Version 1.0.7 Updates:
+* Fix: Non default large PacketSizes (over 32KB) would cause arythmetic errors
+* Fix: Adobe ColdFusion 10 release version adjustments
+* Upd: Update Manuals

+Version 1.0.8 Updates:
+* Fix: More Adobe ColdFusion 10 release version adjustments, added setting to switch into Adobe mode
+* Upd: Update Manuals

+Version 1.0.9 Updates:
+* Fix: Adobe PathRequest packets for absolute paths and relative path that are different from document path
+* Upd: Update Manuals
+* Upd: Remove duplicate HTTP headers
+* Add: Support for Adobe ColdFusion 10 file upload data packet order
+* Add: Support for AllowPartiallyTrustedCaller in the .net assembly so connector can be run with restricted permissions
+* Add: Support for EMC Documentum chunked file transfers
+* Add: retranslate header names and cases from IIS standard to original client supplied (RAW) format when possible

+Version 1.0.10 Updates Planning:
+* Upd: Logging format
+* Upd: Use RAW IIS Headers as baseline to mimic ISAPI connector behavior
+* Add: Automatic Log Cycle
+* Add: Strip prefix from inbound URL if a prefix is specified to be added
+* Add: installer add mapping for *.cfchart / *.cfres / *.cfr

+Version 2.0 Planning:
+* Upd: move to .net 4.0
+* Add: add default documents for the chosen handlers during install (currently manual)
+* Add: support Windows 8/ Server 2012 with installer (currently manual config of IIS is still needed)
+* Add: Load Balancing
+* Upd: Install Option Selection Default. if site-by-site is selected it will remain default.
+* Fix: Uninstall process starts removing of software before fully receiving OK from user requiring a reinstall if cancelled.
+* Add: Installer unblock DLL script (needed for Windows8)